- Date12 Mar 2023

 It's located just a stone's throw from Avalon Beach, and is the brainchild of one of Australia's leading authorities on healthy cooking, Teresa Cutter.
 Cutter isn't involved in the venture any longer, but it still serves fantastic Campos coffee and an all-organic seasonal menu.

-There's a small carpark behind the surf club and one south of the club on Surfside Ave, but good luck getting a park in them.
+There is also parking on Newport Beach carpark and a small carpark behind the surf club and one south of the club on Surfside Ave.
 Try the northern carpark on the corner of Marine Parade and Tasman Road, the streets behind the beach, or head north up Marine Parade.

 Bus 199 runs regularly from Manly to Palm Beach for swimmers along the route or coming over from the city on the ferry.